 There are numerous distributions that can be tested using a goodness-of-fit test.
 Here it is investigated if a sample originate from a heavy-tailed univariate probability distribution with specific scale parameter value.
 In particular, it is examined wether the population distribution is a location-scale version of the $t$-distribution $t(df, \mu, \sigma)$ where $df$ is the number of degrees of freedom, $\mu$ is a location parameter, and $\sigma$ is a scale parameter.
 In this example, the null hypothesis is that the sample originates from $t(df=3, \mu=0, \sigma=\sigma_0)$ distribution, where $\sigma_0 = 2.5$.
 Three different sample sizes are considered: $n = 20, 30$, and $50$.
 The empirical power of different tests is the ratio of significant tests of 10000 Monte Carlo samples at $\alpha = 0.05$.
 The power of the AR, CVM, KS, and AD tests are illustrated in Figure \ref{fig:dist_power}.

 The results summarized in Figure \ref{fig:dist_power} show that the power of the AR test is higher than that of the KS and CVM tests, even for the small sample sizes considered in this example.
-For $n = 20$ and $n = 30$, the power of the AD test is slightly higher than that of the AR test when $\sigma < \sigma_0$.
-However, as the sample size increases, the AR test appears to be the most powerful among those considered in this example.
+The power of the AR test is slightly higher than that of the AD test when $\sigma < \sigma_0$.
+As the sample size increases, the AR test appears to be the most powerful among those considered in this example.